ºÚÁÏÍø

 Exhibition participants:

-Ricardo Atienza, Laura Beloff & Jurgis Peters, Chynthia Blanchette, Aurora Del Rio, Lily Díaz-Kommonen, Euro & Kiiveri, Henrik Frondelius, Lina Hermans, Viljami Hyvärinen, Eleni Kavouki, Markku Laskujärvi & Oliver Kalleinen, Totti Korpua, Heya Kwon, Harri Laakso, Markku Laskujärvi & Voth000 /12mb RAM Studios, Emilia Liimatainen & Jaakko Kuikka, Vertti Luostarinen, Mikael Malin & Zina Marpegan & Jonna Eloranta, Aala Nyman, Suthasinee Naktnasukanjn, Mari Nurmesniemi, Daniel Palpa, Gabriella Presnal, Gregoire Rousseau, Joel Rännäri, Markus Skraba, Minna Suoniemi, featuring Valto Ala-Maunus and Juuso Tervo, Sini Vihma, Vastiala – Ylipieti, Müge Yildiz, Denise Ziegler
+Ricardo Atienza, Laura Beloff & Jurgis Peters, Chynthia Blanchette, Lily Díaz-Kommonen, Euro & Kiiveri, Henrik Frondelius, Lina Hermans, Viljami Hyvärinen, Eleni Kavouki, Markku Laskujärvi & Oliver Kalleinen, Totti Korpua, Heya Kwon, Harri Laakso, Markku Laskujärvi & Voth000 /12mb RAM Studios, Emilia Liimatainen & Jaakko Kuikka, Vertti Luostarinen, Mikael Malin & Zina Marpegan & Jonna Eloranta, Aala Nyman, Suthasinee Naktnasukanjn, Mari Nurmesniemi, Daniel Palpa, Gabriella Presnal, Gregoire Rousseau, Joel Rännäri, Markus Skraba, Minna Suoniemi, featuring Valto Ala-Maunus and Juuso Tervo, Sini Vihma, Vastiala – Ylipieti, Müge Yildiz, Denise Ziegler

 Thanks to: